Baseline Natural Skincare

 Method

-1. Warm the water to 45–50 °C (do not boil).
+1. Warm the water to 45–50 °C (warm, not hot).

 Storage & Use